The thing I feared most has come upon me. Sequel to Trick Blade Engagement.

 Before anybody could answer, a mousy boy poked his nose between the gates.
 His voice had an edge of urgency.
 "Watchman coming this way."

 She had done nothing wrong, not that it mattered.
 Neither huma nor urga would blame a guard for killing her; Kreesh's tribe would blame her for dying.
 She ignored the sword at her side, the extent of urgan 'justice.'
-Nobody would make her a word changer.
 When Corwin asked her not to hurt the watchmen, she promised.
+Nobody would make her a wordschanger.
 She could hide among the crates in the alley, or up the narrow stairs.
 She looked around the room, about to decide.

 The barkeep put a finger under his pointy human nose and waved Kreesh over to him.